How To Take Your Baby's Temperature With Digital Thermometer?

 The rectal thermometer is the most accurate for babies as it shows even slight temperature changes in the body.
 However, ensure you follow the manufacturer’s directions for proper use (7).

 Parents and caregivers need to know how to take the baby’s temperature with a digital thermometer.
 This helps to understand when the baby has a fever.
-Informing the right temperature to the pediatrician can also be beneficial since they can suggest the best treatment.
+Remember to note the temperature readings and accompanying symptoms to share with your pediatrician during visits.
+Giving your doctor such valuable insights can be beneficial since they can suggest the best treatment.
 The digital thermometer shows measurements on the screen.
 For example, you may measure the rectal temperature of babies younger than three months and up to six months of age.
 Up to four years, the axillary temperature is monitored, and oral temperature is measured post four years of age.

 Infographic: Things That May Alter Temperature Reading